godotengine/godot-docs/tutorials/step_by_step/animations.rst

 Introduction
 ------------

 This tutorial will explain how everything is animated in Godot.
-Godot animation system is extremely powerful and flexible.
+Godot's animation system is extremely powerful and flexible.

-To begin, let's just use the scene from the previous tutorial (splash screen).
+To begin, let's just use the scene from the previous tutorial (:ref:`doc_splash_screen`).
 The goal will be to add a simple animation to it.
 Here's a copy just in case: :download:`robisplash.zip </files/robisplash.zip>`.

 Creating the animation
 ----------------------

-First of all, add an :ref:`AnimationPlayer <class_AnimationPlayer>` node to the scene, make it a child of bg (the root node):
+First of all, add an :ref:`AnimationPlayer <class_AnimationPlayer>` node to the scene as a child of bg (the root node):

 .. image:: /img/animplayer.png